 Calculating charts used to be the biggest hurdle for those who wanted to practice astrology.
 But modern astrologers have been blessed with computers and astrology software.
 What a relief!

 Your computer makes the job of running charts so much easier.
 But how do you choose the best astrology software app for your budget and needs?
 I’ll lay out what I think are the best options available.
 I encourage you to leave your feedback, comments, and questions at the end of the post.

 Whoever said nothing in life is free never visited Astrodienst (say it: astro-DEENST) at astro.com.
 This is a great place for an astrology student, hobbyist, or enthusiast to calculate charts online, for free.
 They are based in Switzerland, so you know the charts are accurate.
 Astro.com has a ton of useful options, some great free reports, and valuable subscription services.
-I really like their “Personal Daily Horoscope” service.
-They also host Astrodatabank, an extensive collection of charts for research and education, and Astrowiki, a wonderful resource for astrology students.
+I really like their “Personal Daily Horoscope”.
+Another free gem you can access here is Astrodatabank, an extensive collection of charts for research and education.

 AstroApp is a subscription-based program that lives securely “in the cloud.”
 The free trial is limited, but it shows you what the app does– which is a lot!
 Click around, as I did, and you might also be excited by the promise of those greyed-out options.

 Assuming this project is still in the early stages, I really think the hearts and minds behind AstroApp have created something promising!
 The full-featured pro-level subscription is well-priced at less than $100/year.
 Still too much?
 A monthly subscription option is available for the commitment-phobic!

 Astro Gold is a suite of Android and iOS apps.
-Astro Gold makes it easy to get charts, bi-wheels, and a basic transit hit list.
-It’s not quite robust enough for my work with clients (yet), but Astro Gold is fast and easy to use.
+Astro Gold makes it easy to get charts, bi-wheels, and aspect grids on the run, fast and easy.
 It’s my go-to when I check the “chart of the day” on my iPad in the mornings.

 At $25 for Android, $40 for your iPhone/iPad, this is a great addition to your mobile toolbox.